AdaCore/spark2014/docs/lrm/source/statements.rst

 .. centered:: **Dynamic Semantics**

-12. An object of the cursor type of T (hereafter called "the cursor") is created and is initialized to the result of calling First, passing in the given container object.
+12. Iteration associated with a generalized iterator or a container element iterator procedes as follows.
+An object of the iteration cursor subtype of T (hereafter called "the cursor") is created and is initialized to the result of calling First, passing in the given container object.
 Each iteration begins by calling Has_Element, passing in the container and the cursor.
-If False is returned, execution of the loop is completed.
-If True is returned, Element is called, passing in the container and the cursor; the result object is the loop parameter for that iteration of the loop.
+If False is returned, execution of the associated loop is completed.
+If True is returned then iteration continues and the loop parameter for the next iteration of the loop is either (in the case of a generalized iterator) the cursor or (in the case of a container element iterator) the result of calling the Element function, passing in the container and the cursor.
 At the end of the iteration, Next is called (passing in the container and the cursor) and the result is assigned to the cursor.

 .. _etu-generalized_loop_iteration: